bat-tomr/dialog-node/README.md

 ## Callback mechanism

-simple-dialogs are non-blocking and call a callback function after the user action happened (i.e. clicking 'OK' button).
+dialog-nodes are non-blocking and call a callback function after the user action happened (i.e. clicking 'OK' button).
 For dialogs that return some information (i.e. the entry text that the user typed), callback hands in retVal which contains the user's response as a string.

 ### Definition of callback
 ```